How to Fix Your Sleep Schedule

 How Do We Sleep and How Much Is Enough?

-When we fall asleep, we cycle through four different stages of sleep, starting with non-REM sleep and moving to REM (rapid eye movement) sleep.
+During sleep, we cycle through four different stages, starting with non-REM (non-rapid eye movement sleep) sleep and moving to REM (rapid eye movement) sleep.
 As the night continues, we spend more time in the REM sleep stage.

 The fourth stage of sleep is the REM stage, where our eyes move rapidly side to side, and our brain activity, breathing, and heart rate levels spike.
 This is the stage where we have the most vivid dreams.